 20 Tips to Perfect French Macarons – Beginners Guide

-20 tips to perfect French macarons shares all the little things that you probably took for granted about French Macarons.
-Find out what’s keeping you from succeeding so you can make them perfect the next time.
+In this 20 tips to perfect French macarons you will find all the little things that you probably took for granted about making French Macarons.
+They can be intimidating but not difficult.
+Find out what’s keeping you from succeeding, so you can make them perfect every single time.

 First let chat about Tools:

 - Mixer – While you can whip the eggs whites with a whisk, it is much easier to use your electric mixer such as Kitchen-Aid or K-Mixor a hand mixer.
 So, yes, if you have one – get it out from behind the closet.

 - Bowls – Ensure your bowls are grease free!
 I mean no trace of any oil or butter or any food that you might has cooked in there.

 - The same with your whisk or spatula or Spoons– no trace of oil.